StageStage 3 - Formal Consideration by the Academic Appeals Committee

 - that the appeal be rejected.

-The Secretary of the Academic Appeals Committee will normally inform you in writing of the Appeal Committee's decision within seven days.
+The Secretary of the Academic Appeals Committee will normally inform you in writing of the Appeal Committee's decision within five working days.